MicrosoftDocs/power-platform/power-platform/admin/finance-operations-storage-capacity.md

 ### How is Microsoft helping customers to stay within their storage entitlement limits?

-For now, your account team will work with you to stay within entitlement limit.
+For now, your account team will work with you to stay within your entitlement limit.

 ### Our storage usage is over, do we owe a true-up for past months we have been over?